Discover in this article:

-Want to step into the shoes of Emily Cooper, the young American who has recently arrived in Paris (played by Lily Collins in Darren Starr’s new Netflix series)?
+Want to step into the shoes of Emily Cooper, the young American who has arrived in Paris (played by Lily Collins in Darren Starr’s Netflix series)?
 No problem.
 We’ve put together a list of 10 of the iconic locations where shooting took place so you can visit them for yourself and feel like you’re back in the series.

 Emily (Lily Collins) and Gabriel (played by Lucas Bravo) live in the building at No. 1 on this attractive square in the 5th arrondissement.
 There’s a fountain here, and a few benches on which to sit and enjoy eating a croissant you’ve just bought from Boulangerie Moderne at one end of the square.
 It is in this very bakery that Emily buys her first pain au chocolat and gets her first taste of the buttery, chocolate-filled pastry, after which she becomes a regular customer.
 The restaurant where Gabriel works is also located here.
 It is called ‘Les Deux Compères’ in the series, but is actually a delightful Italian restaurant called Terra Nera.
 Place de l’Estrapade is only a short distance from the Jardin du Luxembourg, where we see Emily going for her jog in the second episode, and from the Panthéon, in front of which she is standing when she breaks up with her boyfriend back in Chicago.